2015 List of nominated titles for the Melva J. Dwyer Award / Liste des publications en nomination pour le Prix Melva J. Dwyer.

 “Much of the survival of the rich Northwest Coast artistic tradition and its current success is due, in large part, to the work of Haida master carver Charles Edenshaw.
 This iconic figure not only reclaimed and preserved the visual language of a Northwest coast aesthetic vision, but helped adapt it to our modern world through his exploration of new forms.
 Charles Edenshaw is the first survey of this iconic figure in Northwest Coast art, produced in collaboration with the Vancouver Art Gallery to coincide with a landmark exhibition of Edenshaw’s work.
 With over 200 creations produced from argillite, wood and silver, the exhibition is a tribute to Edenshaw’s adept ability to powerfully translate a cultural voice through a wide range of differing mediums.” (from the nomination)

 Douglas Coupland: everywhere is anywhere is anything is everything.
 Daina Augaitis, ed.
-(London: Black Dog Publishing, 2014, in conjunction with a Vancouver Art Gallery exhibition).
+(Vancouver and London: Vancouver Art Gallery and Black Dog Publishing, 2014).

 “Douglas Coupland has been widely recognized as the writer who has captured the angst of the generation that he named “X”.
 He is also an accomplished and thoughtful visual artist, and this exhibition and the catalogue that accompanies it documents this.
 The exhibition catalogue is beautifully photographed and lavishly illustrated.
 The book features specially commissioned texts by Hans-Ulrich Obrist, Chuck Klosterman and Michael Stipe, amongst others.” (from the nomination)